-If you would like a brochure to print out and share, we have a brochure detailing our care homes and supported sheltered house in Gosforth , Newcastle upon Tyne.
+If you would like a brochure to print out and share, we have a one available detailing our care homes in Gosforth , Newcastle upon Tyne.
 Its available to download from our site.

 Residents, friends and family from our three houses got together for our annual summer party and, although breezy, thankfully the weather was on our side.

 It was a great opportunity for old friends to catch up over a refreshing fruit punch and for the important people in our residents’ lives to get together and celebrate the Abbeyfield way of life.